eProsima/DDS-Router/docs/rst/user_manual/participants/xml.rst

 Create a Fast DDS XML Participant profile
 -----------------------------------------

-Whole DomainParticipant configuration settings must be configured via XML, |ddsrouter| will not configure any attribute or QoS for it.
+The whole DomainParticipant configuration settings must be configured via XML, |ddsrouter| will not configure any attribute or QoS for it.
-To configure the profile, check the following section: :ref:`Configuration section <user_manual_configuration_profile>`.
+To configure the profile, check the :ref:`Profile <user_manual_configuration_profile>` configuration section.

 However, there are specific QoS that will affect the performance of the |ddsrouter| and that are advisable for the user to set them.
 Notice that not setting such QoS will not affect the correct functionality of the application, but may affect its performance.